Regulations for evacuation schemes

 The application must be made,

-Refer to regulation 18(external link).
+Refer to regulation 18(opens in a new tab).

 An application for approval of an evacuation scheme must contain the following information:

-Refer to schedule 4(external link).
+Refer to schedule 4(opens in a new tab).

 An evacuation scheme for a building must:

-Refer to regulation 25(external link).
+Refer to regulation 25(opens in a new tab).

 The 1 or more places of safety designated in an evacuation scheme must